-A customer recently visited Single Stone with rings from her grandmother, mother and aunt, and Corina used diamonds from each of the rings to create a new wedding band.
-“The ring is a family tapestry, and it’s so significant to our customer,” says Corina who, with her husband Ari, collaborates with her clients to transform family treasures into modern pieces that reflect their personal style.
-Another woman, who had an asscher-cut diamond engagement ring she no longer wore, fell in love with the company’s signature Caroline ring design, and instantly imagined her stone in its streamlined setting.
+A customer recently visited Single Stone with diamond rings from her grandmother, mother and aunt, and Corina used natural diamonds from each of the rings to create a new wedding band.
+“The ring is a family tapestry, and it’s so significant to our customer,” says Corina who, with her husband Ari, collaborates with her clients to transform family treasures into modern jewelry that reflects their personal style.
+Another woman, who had an asscher-cut diamond engagement ring she no longer wore, fell in love with the company’s signature Caroline ring design, and instantly imagined her diamond stone in its streamlined setting.

-Social media is inspiring Jade Trau’s clients to rethink their diamonds.
+Social media is inspiring Jade Trau’s clients to rethink their diamond pieces.

-Now that customers have direct access to designers through social media, she says, they can see more design options and easily collaborate on new pieces.
-Owner Jade Lustig says clients send her a wide variety of jewelry, from diamond stud earrings and simple tennis bracelets to chunky metal and diamond necklaces, all looking to turn them into contemporary pieces that they can wear every day.
+Now that customers have direct access to designers through social media, she says, they can see more diamond design options and easily collaborate on redesigned jewelry.
+Owner Jade Lustig says clients send her a wide variety of jewelry, from diamond stud earrings and simple diamond tennis bracelets to chunky metal and diamond necklaces, all looking to upcycle jewelry into modern pieces that they can wear every day.

 “I love working with stones that have meaning to the wearer,” says Jade.
 “It makes the experience of designing and creating that much more gratifying.”

-Jemma Wynne constantly receives images of old jewelry from Instagram followers who are looking to repurpose their diamonds.
+Jemma Wynne constantly receives images of old jewelry from Instagram followers who are looking to repurpose old jewelry.
 Partners Jenny Klatt and Stephanie Wynne Lalin collaborate with those clients to create smart solutions.
 “Now more than ever people want jewelry that is wearable, meaningful and sentimental,” say Stephanie.
-Among Jemma Wynne’s most popular styles are their two-stone open rings, which they have been making for the past decade.
-They also set diamonds on chunky chains to create necklaces and bracelets.
+Among Jemma Wynne’s most popular styles are their two-stone open diamond rings, which they have been making for the past decade.
+They also set diamonds on chunky chains to create diamond necklaces and bracelets.